 23. Paste the access_token value you copied to the Token text box presented to you in Postman.

 24. Select the Send button again, to submit the request with the 'Bearer token' now added.
-This will return a response for the API that can be view within the response body in Postman.
+This will return a response for the API that can be viewed within the response body in Postman.
 The response will contain various fields and values including headers, any query parameters, response message and timestamp in JSON format within Postman.
 You can download the JSON response file.